arthurprs/rust-optimized-inttostr/README.md

+# This work is now merged into Rust https://github.com/rust-lang/rust/pull/27110

 # Optimized (U)Int* format/parse methods

 As of Jun 14 2015 Rust still uses a naive implementation of integer to decimal strings.
 The string parsing can be improved as well.